mpartipilo/tikatours_src/tour/multi-country-tours/europe/explore-historical-rome/index.en.md

 language: en
 url: multi-country-tours/europe/explore-historical-rome
 template: tour
+heading: Explore Historical Rome
+title: "Explore Historical Rome | Tika Tours"
 tour_id: 14
-heading: Explore Historical Rome
 short_descr: There is so much to discover about Rome.
 So many layers of history that can easily be forgotten in the public eye.
 Thereâ€™s thousands of years of history in one place and Rome is one of the main reason
 price_from: 4200
 duration: 8 DAYS/ 7 NIGHTS
+itinerary: ./itinerary.en.md
+inclusions: ./inclusions.en.md
 country_id: 8
 main_category_id: 2
 sub_category_id: 22
-imggrp_id: 0
-itinerary: ./itinerary.en.md
-inclusions: ./inclusions.en.md
 ---
 There is so much to discover about Rome.
 So many layers of history that can easily be forgotten in the public eye.
 There’s thousands of years of history in one place